Skittles: Telekinize the Rainbow

 Nissan: Create Your Terrain

 You hold your hands up to the webcam, and the landscape changes.
 Peaks rise, valleys drop, and a Nissan SUV gets challenged to drive across whatever terrain you just “sculpted” in mid-air.
 It takes an off-roading mindset and translates it into a simple piece of viewer control.
+Here, viewer control means your gestures directly shape the terrain in real time.
 Build a route.
 See if the car can handle it.

 That is the core idea behind Nissan’s “Create Your Terrain,” built by TBWA\RAAD to help launch Nissan’s SUV family in the Middle East.
 Instead of showing capability with another glossy montage, it invites off-roaders to invent the terrain first, then watch the vehicle conquer it.